VerseDB organizes comics into three levels: Titles, Series, and Issues. Each level does something different when you collect, track, or review.

 - Characters and creators associated with the franchise

-- Publisher, status, and publication dates
+- Publisher, status, medium, format, and run dates

-- Complete issue list for that run
+- Complete issue list

 - Writers, artists, and other creators